Understanding the Digital Operational Resilience Act (DORA) and Compliance Requirements

 There are numerous sources to help the financial institutions prepare for this legislative framework.
 The timeline below shows the key DORA compliance dates so far and to look out for:

-Timeline for DORA EU Implementation
+DORA EU Timeline

 How penetration testing can help achieve DORA compliance